apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Consent.md

 {% include_cached actuators.html endpoints="attributeConsent" %}

+## Account Profile Management

+The attribute consent feature is able to provide consent decision records and information to the account profile management feature in CAS.
+[See this guide](../registration/Account-Management-Overview.html) for better details.

 ## Attribute Selection

 By default, all attributes that are marked for release do qualify for consent.
 To control this process, you